madprops/airc/README.md

 That's 1% chance to respond on messages, which is enough in heavy channels.

 Some users find this to be problematic for their privacy, so it's disabled by default.

+It's suggested to use a small number of words for autorespond to avoid spam.

 ---